h15200/notes/system-design.md

 - ex. `Kraken` used by uber

-### Polling and Streaming
+### Polling (continuous res-res loop at an interval) and Streaming (event driven)

 - when a client needs to request data that is continuously being updated like the weather or the status or something, the standard request model is not optimal
 - to see regularly updated pieces of data, `polling` or `streaming` can be used

 - Polling - the client simply sends a request based on a set interval. ex. client checks the status every 5 seconds.
 This could work for something that has regular changes, but not great for specific event change updates like a text message as data will be stale between the interval `n`.
 This can be mitigated by lowering the poll interval but it comes with extra load on the server.

-- Streaming - connects the client and server with a socket for a continuous link.
-The client listens to the server for any data that it may push.
-This works better for something like chat apps that only pushes data when a new text is pushed.
-In this case, the server is not looking for a request but must proactively push data to the client.
+- Http Streaming - client makes a req to server, then the server sends back data indefinitely.
+After the initial req, the server proactively continues sending data on event changes

+- Two ways of implementing HTTP streaming.
+Chunked and Server-Sent-Events.

+  - the server sends data as "Chunked" meaning incomplete and indefinitely keeps sending data back to client

+  - Can stream over simple http.
+  - not good for bidirectional communication

 - One is not necessarily better than the other.
 If the data needs instantaneous updating, use streaming.
 If the data only needs to be updated at an interval, use polling.
 Implmentation of polling is a lot easier